 COAMFTE Student Achievement Criteria Data

-**Job Placement Rates are calculated based on number of graduates who self-reported on job placement status
+*** Job Placement Rates by cohort is defined as the percentage of graduates from the cohort year listed that are employed utilizing skills learned in the COAMFTE accredited program and are calculated based on number of graduates who self-reported on job placement status.